-Corruption refers to any activities, whether offering, promising, demanding, or asking for assets or other benefits with government officials or any personnel that poses business activities with the Company, either directly or indirectly.
-The activities influence persons to conduct, or abstain from conducting their duties, or to acquire or retain impropriated business benefits, except for receiving consent from laws, rules, regulations, local traditions, or trade customs.
+Furthermore, financial statement fraud also encompasses the misrepresentation of non-financial information, manipulation of figures, and/or qualitative data of the organization to meet desired objectives, which do not reflect the truth.
+Examples include reporting on environmental, social, and governance (ESG) performance, employee qualifications data, regulatory compliance, management reports, research, customer satisfaction survey results.
+This also involves concealing key information that should be disclosed to investors and regulatory authorities.
+Such manipulation impacts the organization's credibility, compromising transparency in operations and potentially mislead stakeholders, such as investors, regulatory agencies, or suppliers.
+3. Corruption refers to any activities, whether offering, promising, demanding, or asking for assets or other benefits with government officials or any personnel that poses business activities with the Company, either directly or indirectly.
+The activities influence persons to perform, or abstain from performing their duties, or to obtain or retain improper business advantage, except where permitted by laws, rules, regulations, local traditions, or trade customs.

-Giving or Receiving of Gifts refers to giving or receiving money, assets, payments, or other benefits.
+Giving or Receiving of Gifts refers to the act of giving or receiving money, assets, payments, or other benefits.

-Entertainment and Hospitality refers to expenditure for business hospitality such as hosting of meals or parties, sport entertainment, and other expenditures directly related to business operations, or trade customs, as well as business training.
+Entertainment and Hospitality refers to expenditure for business-related hospitality such as hosting meals, sport entertainment, and other expenditures directly related to business operations, or trade customs, as well as business training.

 Donation and Sponsorship refers to offering financial support, products, or services to requesters.
-The objectives are for society's public interest, or promotion of business and the good image of GC Group.
+The objectives are to society's public interest, or to promotion of business and the good image of GC Group.

-Political Aid refers to offering assets, money, gifts, rights, or other benefits to help, support, or benefit a political entity.
-The political entities included political parties, politicians, or any persons whose duties involved politics or political activities, either directly or indirectly.
+Political Aid refers to offering assets, money, gifts, rights, or other benefits to assist, support, or benefit a political entity.
+This includes political parties, politicians, or any persons whose duties involved politics or political activities, either directly or indirectly.

-Conflict of Interests refers to any activities or circumstances in which a person has a private or personal interest in conflict with the utmost benefits of GC Group.
-Whether it is from contacting individuals involved in the businesses of GC Group, or from abusing an opportunity or information from being employees to seek personal benefits, and engaging in the same business as GC Group, or from working for other areas beyond GC Group, which may affect performance under the responsibility.
+Conflict of Interests refers to any activities or circumstances in which a person has a private or personal interest that conflict with the utmost benefits of GC Group.
+Whether arising from contact with individuals involved in the businesses of GC Group, or from exploiting an opportunity or information from being employees to gain personal benefits, and engaging in business that compete with GC Group, or from working for other beyond GC Group, which may affect performance under the responsibility.